twplatformlabs/psk-platform-global-env-values/notes.md

 #### control-plane-deployent

-Defines roles and related instances of platform vpcs/cluster/etc.
+Defines roles and related instances for the global deployment of control-plane resources.
+The empc lab maintains a very small footprint and normally at such a small scale use of the scaled-environment practices is not warrented.
+The lab has only two roles and only a single instance of the control-plane per role.
+We are using the workflow logic of a larger deployment just for demonstration purposes.

-The path to production for an engineering platform product will typically have the following stages:
+In a larger enterprise setting the path to production for an engineering platform will typically have the following stages:

 **sandbox**  :  this represents the non-customer facing instances of the platform, used by the EP product team to develop and test the features of the engineering platform.
 All such additions, along with upgrades, patches, etc for existing components are first deployed and tested in Sandbox instances of the platform.